5CCSACCA/coursework-M-alk/README.md

 # Milo – AI Nutrition Analyzer

 Milo is a lightweight **FastAPI** service that combines **YOLOv11 object detection** and a **language-model-style text analyzer** for "what's on my plate?" nutrition projects.
 Users can upload an image *or* enter a text description of a meal, and the service returns AI-generated detections or recommendations.
-All interactions are **persisted in an SQLite database** so that past analyses can be retrieved later.
+All interactions are **persisted in Firebase Firestore** with full CRUD capabilities for managing analysis data.

 ---